CBIIT/NCI-DOE-Collab-Pilot3-Multitask-DNN-NLP-Extraction/Pilot3/P3B1/README.md

 Average loss:  1.1945778330167134
 ```

-Note that the training and testing data files are provided as standard CSV files in a folder called *P3B1_data*.
+Note that the training and testing data files are provided as standard CSV files in *Data/Pilot3/P3B1_data*.
 We do not make any representations or guarantees about the data.
 It is provided solely as a starter set to facilitate end to end training of a model.
 The accuracy and results of that model are not to be strongly considered.

 ## Acknowledgments